adhocteam/usai-api/README.md

 npm install usai-api
 ```

-## ⚠️ Project Status
+## Project Status

-This is a **beta/community project** with the following important considerations:
+This is a beta/community project with the following important considerations:

-- **🧪 Untested with Live API**: This library has not been tested against actual USAi.gov API endpoints, as those require government authorization
+- Untested with Live API: This library has not been tested against actual USAi.gov API endpoints, as those require government authorization
-- **🏛️ Government Use**: Intended for federal agencies and approved partners who have access to USAi.gov API credentials
+- Government Use: Intended for federal agencies and approved partners who have access to USAi.gov API credentials
-- **🤝 Community Developed**: Built by the open-source community based on available documentation
+- Community Developed: Built by the open-source community based on available documentation
-- **🔬 Seeking Validation**: We welcome government agencies to test and provide feedback
+- Seeking Validation: We welcome government agencies to test and provide feedback
-- **📝 Based on Documentation**: Implementation follows the official Python examples and API documentation
+- Based on Documentation: Implementation follows the official Python examples and API documentation

 ### For Government Agencies